Skip to main content

 4. Default selected options — If defaultSelectedOptions is specified in the request, the first matching variant is used.

 5. Confident vector search match — If semantic search matched a specific variant embedding and the match is confident, that variant is used.
 Confidence is determined by comparing the variant embedding distance against the product-level embedding distance of the same type (text-to-text or image-to-image).
 A match is confident when the variant is meaningfully closer to the query than the product-level embedding.
-When the variant does not improve on the product-level match — for example, “gold” and “silver” variants for a query like “ring” where neither variant adds relevance beyond the product title — the system falls through to the position fallback.
+When the variant does not improve on the product-level match, the system falls through to the position fallback.
+For example, “gold” and “silver” variants for a query like “ring” may not add relevance beyond the product title.
 The same fallback applies when no product-level embedding of the same type exists, since there is no baseline to determine whether the variant adds value.

 6. Position fallback — The first variant by position is used.